Elia Kazan: 1960s: Continued work

 In 1961, Kazan introduced Warren Beatty in his first screen appearance with a starring role in Splendor in the Grass (1961), with Natalie Wood; the film was nominated for two Oscars and won one.
 Author Peter Biskind points out that Kazan "was the first in a string of major directors Beatty sought out, mentors or father figures from whom he wanted to learn."
 Biskind notes also that they "were wildly dissimilar—mentor vs. protégé, director vs. actor, immigrant outsider vs. native son.
 Kazan was armed with the confidence born of age and success, while Beatty was virtually aflame with the arrogance of youth."
-Kazan recalls his impressions of Beatty:
+Kazan later recorded his impressions of Beatty:

 Biskind describes an episode during the first week of shooting, where Beatty was angered at something Kazan said: "The star lashed out at the spot where he knew Kazan was most vulnerable, the director's friendly testimony before the HCUA.
 He snapped, 'Lemme ask you something—why did you name all those names?'"